lucaskemper/narrative-alpha-public/README.md

 ## Notes

 - LLMs are not reliable oracles.
 Priors are clipped and adjusted for realism.
-- This is not a trading system, but a research tool for sentiment monitoring and signal experimentation.
 - Certain categories (e.g., celebrity gossip, meme ETFs) are prone to hallucinated priors — these are flagged in postprocessing.

 ## Future Improvements